 Ducati held a test ride today at Atlanta Motor World, the Yamaha/Honda/Kawasaki/Ducati/Aprillia (yeah, that’s a lot of brands) dealership in Alpharetta, Georgia.
 I rode on over at around 9:00AM to sign myself up to test ride one of the 18 motorcycles they had brought out and to check out the open house at Atlanta Motor World.

 At ~11:10AM I climbed onto Ducati’s fastest race bike, the 999 Testastretta…. a race-tuned V-twin with a 999 cc engine that puts out 143 hp and 112 N·m (82.6 ft·lbs) of torque that powers the 410 lbs machine.
 (For those of us not familiar with specs… its a wicked fast crotch rocket).
-I, and 18 other riders on Ducatis rode on a 20-mile loop with Ducati officials leading and watching over the ride.
+I, and 18 other riders on Ducatis rode on a 20-mile loop with Ducati officials leading and watching over the ride, since some rides can be dangerous, and that’s why is important to know how much do motorcycle accident cost in case this happen.
 The particular bike that I rode was quite obviously a bike that has been on a racetrack or two (as evidenced by the wear on the rear tire and the presence of a steering damper).
 During the ride, I never got to put the bike through all its gears (to do so would probably have meant going speeds where you subsequently get put straight into either a jail cell or a cemetary plot), but I did get to lay on the throttle in a couple of places.
 Power everywhere… a deep throttle and a seemingly infinite well of torque.
 The 999 is quite easily the fastest vehicle (except for aircraft) that I have ever ridden.

 Having just bought an R6, I am not really in the market for a new bike (much less one that costs ~$17,000.00).